 A beautiful building which previously served as the official residence of the Polish monarchs.
 It was reconstructed after World War II when it was almost completely destroyed by the Germans.
 Take the time to explore inside, which is truly jaw-dropping.
 Admission is free on Sundays and you should allow at least two hours to take it all in.

 A nice long stroll down the river takes you to Lazienki Park, a green oasis in the midst of a bustling city.
-We took some time out of the city to explore some of its beautiful buildings and lakes.
+We took some time out of the city to explore some of the beautiful buildings and lakes.
 The perfect place to enjoy a picnic, you can while away an entire afternoon.
 Be sure to check out the free Chopin concerts at the Chopin Monument held every Sunday afternoon from May to September at 12 noon.

 Tomb of the Unknown Soldier

 A touching monument dedicated to the Polish soldiers who lost their lives fighting for Poland.
-The tomb is situated inside the Saxon Gardens in the remains of a Saxon Palace which was destroyed in WWII.
+The tomb is situated inside the Saxon Gardens in the remains of a Saxon Palace, destroyed in WWII.
 The tomb is constantly guarded by two uniformed soldiers and the changing of the guard happens on the hour.
 Be sure to check out the ceremonial changing of the guard which happens at 12 noon every Sunday.

-While I don’t tend to do much shopping when I’m travelling, I did enjoy visiting Zlote Tarasy.
+While I don’t tend to do much shopping myself, I did enjoy visiting Zlote Tarasy.
 Located close to the Palace of Culture and Science, this modern glass building houses a huge shopping centre and entertainment complex.
 With plenty of places to eat and all of the best-known brands, you can spend a couple of hours shopping to your heart’s content.
 Or if like me, just enjoy the unique architecture from the outside.

 Warsaw’s very own Versailles!
 Unfortunately, we didn’t get time to head down to Wilanow and I think we definitely missed a trick.
 The palace managed to survive both world wars relatively unscathed and is a stunning example of pre-war architecture.
 To get there, you’ll need to catch a bus from the city centre, which takes about 35 minutes.
 Alternatively, many taxi companies will take you there from the city centre for around 45-60zl.